NREL/HPC/docs/Documentation/Systems/Eagle/sample_sbatch.md

     cd /scratch/<userid>/mydir

-    srun hpcapp -options /home/hpcuser/app/parameters  # use your application's commands **For best scheduling functionality, it is not recommended to select a partition.
+    srun hpcapp -options /home/hpcuser/app/parameters  # use your application's commands
     ```
+    *For best scheduling functionality, it is not recommended to select a partition.*

-??? info "Sample batch script to utilize Local Dick (/tmp/scratch)"
+??? info "Sample batch script to utilize Local Disk (/tmp/scratch)"
     ```
     #!/bin/bash
     #SBATCH --ntasks=36                # CPU cores requested for job